nasa-jpl/ION-DTN/gh-pages/docs/ICI-API.md

 Description

 Sets the "user data" word of list to userData.
-Note that userData is nominally an Address but can in fact be any value that occupies a single word.
+Note that userData is nominally an Address but can be any value that occupies a single word.
 It is typically used to point to an SDR object that somehow characterizes the list as a whole, such as a name.

 ---